jacquev6/Chrones/README.md

 Dependencies:
 - a reasonably recent version of Docker
-- a reasonably recent version of Bash
+- a reasonably recent version of Python 3

 To build everything and run all tests: